MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   - Equals (**=**)
     The equals operator simply overwrites the value of the specified work item field with the specified value.
 The rule *State=Done* would simply set the work item state to *Done*.
   - Plus-equals (**+=**)
-    The plus-equals operator only works for numeric fields and arithemtically adds the value to the current work item field value.
+    The plus-equals operator only works for numeric fields and arithmetically adds the value to the current work item field value.
 The rule *BuildCount+=1* would increase the value in the field *BuildCount* by one.
   - Pipe-equals (**|=**)
     The pipe-equals operator only works for text fields and concatenates the current work item field value with the new value.
 This is useful for multi-value fields like tags.
 The rule *Tags|=; Build $(Build.BuildNumber)* would add a new tag with the build number information.
 This is a convenient short form for using work item field references like this: *Tags=${System.Tags}; Build $(Build.BuildNumber)*